TuriGuilano/twitter-realtime/README.md

 For the  course Realtime web I created a realtime twitter stream working on Node.js with an express server and socket.io I created a realtime app that allows you to enter a search query which will respond with related tweets.

 First off the app is build in Node.js.
 Uses a express server and requires socket.io for realtime connections.
 I also require a twitter package and the stream function to display all the random tweets.
+So here an overview of all the tools I used:

+[ ] NodeJS
+[ ] Express
+[ ] Socket.io
+[ ] Twitter
+[ ] EJS

 > Vision & Goal